daniel28rc-glitc/ai-trading-system-public-version/README.md

 ## Repository Purpose

-This repository is intended to document the ideas, architecture, and interface design of the project in a portfolio-friendly format.
-It functions as a public-facing technical presentation of the work rather than as a distributable software package.
+This repository is intended to document the ideas, architecture, and interface design of the project in a portfolio--friendly format.
+It functions as a public--facing technical presentation of the work rather than as a distributable software package.

 ## License